 |Medicare Part A Costs||Medicare Part B Costs|

 This is why an increasing number of seniors are choosing to supplement their Traditional Medicare with either a Medicare Advantage or a Medigap supplement policy.
 These are the two most popular forms of supplemental coverage available for retired persons 65 and older who are currently receiving Medicare benefits.
-Below, we will discuss both supplements in further detail so that you can make a well-informed decision about your health care needs.

 Medicare supplement insurance (usually referred to as Medigap) is designed to cover the “gaps” which are so common in Traditional Medicare.
 Private insurance companies and government Medicare experts have collaborated to create ten comprehensive health insurance policies which offer affordable coverage and protection from out-of-pocket expenses.
 Plans A-N (minus plans E, H, I, and J, which were discontinued in 2010) are now available and universal across all 50 states.
 Prices and providers will vary by region, however.